 “The key for a larger brand or manufacturer is buying in volume and using the right sources,” Pollock said.

-Signature Scents by Hand, a Brooklyn-based natural brand, makes scents they claim are organic, cruelty-free, 100% hand-crafted and vegan-friendly.
-These labels amount to a promise that people can buy their products without worrying about animal testing or mystery ingredients.
+Signature Scents by Hand, a Brooklyn-based brand, makes scents they claim are organic, cruelty-free, 100% hand-crafted and vegan-friendly.
+These labels amount to a promise that people can buy their organic products without worrying about animal testing or mystery chemicals.

 Founder Kabrea Thomas said, “I find that my consumers pick natural over synthetic because they are more cautious.
 Cautious for themselves as well as their families.
 I think once you’re educated on these things, then you become more aware of what fragrances you’d prefer to wear.”

-Many natural brands test their ingredients on animals, but the practice is less common than in the synthetics industry.
-It’s best to research every company rather than trusting that natural brands will be ethical as well.
+Some natural brands still test their ingredients on animals, but the practice is less common than in the synthetics industry.
+It’s best to research every company rather than trusting that brands will be ethical as well.

 Which Is Best For You?

-If above all you prefer more scent for less money, synthetic is most likely your best choice.
-A quick sampling of a synthetic fragrance will show whether your body can handle the chemicals.
+With this information in mind, you can now make well-informed decisions when shopping for a new perfume or beauty product.
+If you prefer more scent for less money, synthetic is most likely your best choice.
+A quick sampling of perfume will show whether your body can handle the chemicals.

-For careful consumers who want something lighter and don’t mind the extra cost, go natural.
+For careful consumers who want something lighter and don’t mind the extra cost, go with a perfume or beauty product that contains naturally derived fragrances such as essential oils.
 If you research the specific ingredients and make sure you’re not allergic to any of them, everything should be fine.

-Regardless of whether the brand claims to be natural, you can look up the company to see if they test on animals.
+Regardless of whether the brand claims to be natural or organic, you can look up the company to see if they test on animals.
 Ultimately it’s about choosing something that fits your budget and aligns with your values.